mohsen12999/myCheatSheets/Linux/docker.md

 `docker ps` -> find id
 `docker exec -it id mysql --user=root --password=my-secret-pw`

+## Orchestration

+- container orchestration support multiple docker hub

+- `docker service create --replicas=100 nodejs` make 100 instance of docker application

+- multiple sulution: Docker Swarm, Kubernetes (google), MESOS(apache)

+### Docker Swarm

+- combine multiple docker machin in single cluster

+- distribute services or application services into seprate docker host for high avaibility and load balancing across diffrense system and hardware

+- for install you need multiple host with docker install on them, and choose one host to manage other -> `docker swarm init --advertise-addr 192.168.1.12` -> copy the command and run in other docker node `docker swarm join --token <token>`

+- to run 3 instance of one container -> `docker service create --replicas=3 my-web-server`, must run on manager node

+### Kubernetes

+- `kubecli run --replicas=1000 my-web-server`

+- can scale up and down easily `kubecli scale --replicas=2000 my-web-server`

+- upgrade all image `kubecli rolling-update my-web-server --image=web-server:2`

+- roll back all image `kubecli rolling-update my-web-server --rollback`

+- Kubernete component: API Server, etcd, kubelet, Container Runtime, Controller, Scheduler

+  - API Server: use as front-end software for Kubernete: user, management devices, command line

+  - etcd: distributed reliable key value store, use to store data for manage cluster

+  - Scheduler: responsible distributed work for container across multiple node

+  - Controller: brain behind orchestration, responsible for noticing and responding when node, container or endpoint goes down, decition for bring up new container in this time

+  - Container Runtime: underlying software use to run container like docker

+  - kubelet: the agent run in each node in the cluster, responsible for making sure the containers are running on the node as excpected

+### kubecli

+- the cli for deploying, managing application on Kubernetes cluster, to get cluster infornmation, status of ther node and other things

+- `kubecli run hello-minikube` deploy an application on cluster

+- `kubecli cluster-info` to view the information about cluster

+- `kubecli get nodes` list all the node part of cluster

 ## Refrence

 - Free Code Camp: Docker Tutorial for Beginners - Run applications in containers